symfony/symfony-docs/book/templating.rst

 .. tip::

-    You can set your own global template variables.
+    You can add your own global template variables.
 See the cookbook example on :doc:`Global Variables</cookbook/templating/global_variables>`.

 .. index::